chenichadowitz/intelligent-chess-engine/README.md

 Chess engine capable of human-human, computer-human, and computer-computer chess games.

+#### Releases are ported from code.google.com/p/intelligent-chess-engine and are not guaranteed to work or function whatsoever.
+#### You are welcome to submit issues and/or pull requests, but please be aware that this project has fallen by the wayside and is no longer maintained.

 ###List of TODO items to keep track of

 ####General Items